mozilla/bugbug/README.md

 Run `pip install -r requirements.txt` and `pip install -r test-requirements.txt`

-If you update the bugs database, run `xz -v9 -k data/bugs.json`.
+If you update the bugs database, run `zstd data/bugs.json`.
-If you update the commits database, run `xz -v9 -k data/commits.json`.
+If you update the commits database, run `zstd data/commits.json`.

 ## Usage